gabkhanfig/Immie/Source/Setup/README.md

 Generated Visual Studio project files
 ```
 Open `Immie.sln`.
 Right click on `Immie` under the `Games` folder within the solution.
 Click `Build`.
 Immie can now be launched either through Visual Studio or by running `Immie.uproject`.

+[^note]:
+    Currently does not contain blueprint assets.
+Those will need to be copied in manually.